RathodAnilT/E-Commerce/README.md

 - Security: Implement security features such as HTTPS, data encryption, and protection against common vulnerabilities.
 - Scalability: Optimize backend services to handle increased traffic and user load.

- # Testing and Quality Assurance
-- Unit Testing: Write unit tests for your components and backend services.
-- Integration Testing: Ensure different parts of your application work well together.
-- End-to-End Testing: Automate end-to-end tests to verify the overall functionality of the application.